 You can display Roads API results on a Google Map, or without a map.
 If you want to display Roads API results on a map, then these results must be displayed on a Google Map.
 It is prohibited to use Roads API data on a map that is not a Google map.

-If your application displays data from the Roads API on a Google Map, then the Google logo will be included and may not be altered.
-Applications that display Roads API data on the same screen as a Google Map are not required to provide further attribution to Google.
+If your application displays data on a Google Map, then the Google logo will be included and may not be altered.
+Applications that display Google data on the same screen as a Google Map are not required to provide further attribution to Google.

-If your application displays data from the Roads API on a page or view that does not also display a Google Map, you must show a Powered by Google logo with that data.
-For example, if your application displays Roads API data on one tab, and a Google Map with that data on another tab, the first tab must show the Google logo.
+If your application displays data on a page or view that does not also display a Google Map, you must show a Google logo with that data.
+For example, if your application displays Google data on one tab, and a Google Map with that data on another tab, the first tab must show the Google logo.
 If your application uses search fields with or without autocomplete, the logo must be displayed inline.

 |For use on a light background||For use on a dark background|

-The following zip file contains the Powered by Google logo in the correct sizes for desktop, Android and iOS applications.
+The following zip file contains the Google logo in the correct sizes for desktop, Android, and iOS applications.
 You may not resize or modify these logos in any way.

-If you're using the Roads API from a device where the attribution display is not practical, please contact our sales team to discuss licenses appropriate to your use case.
+If you're using Google Maps Platform on a device where the attribution display is not practical, please contact the Google sales team to discuss licenses appropriate to your use case.